Bernard Kroger: Banking entrepreneur

-Kroger was appointed a director of the Cincinnati branch of the Federal Reserve Bank of Cleveland and served in that capacity until 1936.
-He also served as president and director of the First Bank of Palm Beach (Florida).
+Kroger was appointed a director of the Cincinnati branch of the Federal Reserve Bank of Cleveland and worked in that capacity until 1936.
+He also was president and a director of the First Bank of Palm Beach (Florida).

 Transportation entrepreneur

 Seeking to profit from inter-urban transportation, Kroger purchased the unused franchises of the Cincinnati, Milford & Goshen, a proposed Cincinnati inter-urban commuter rail line.
 By 1903, Kroger was the president of the renamed Cincinnati, Milford and Loveland Traction Company, known as "The Milford Line".
 Kroger built the 17-mile inter-urban electric commuter railroad and roadway between Cincinnati's Erie Avenue near Red Bank Road and the west side of Milford.

 Service started March 28, 1904.
 Riders referred to the rail line as the "Kroger Line" or the "Blue Line", because of the car's royal blue paint scheme.
 The cars were praised by local newspapers for the comfortable electric heating and "gentlemanly conductors".
 The line offered riders separate smoking compartments.
 Later that year, the railroad was granted permission to extend its line to Madisonville, a Cincinnati suburb.
 Kroger then extended the line from the center of Cincinnati to Blanchester, Ohio.
 Reorganization came in 1918 with a renaming of the company to the Cincinnati, Milford & Blanchester Traction Company.

 A series of problems, including erratic service due to expensive (said then to be 60% of a rider's fare) and unpredictable electricity service, aging and failing cars that caused crashes which included fatalities and an inability to expand the service area caused income to fall precipitously.
 In 1919 the Union Savings Bank and Trust Co. foreclosed.
 Kroger’s Cincinnati, Milford & Blanchester line was bankrupt.
 The Ohio Public Utilities Commission gave the company permission to abandon service.
 The last car ran on December 31, 1919.